CIEH Wales Conference

 Sarah qualified in environmental health in 2000 and since graduating has been involved with workforce planning, professional development and student training and remains actively involved with the CIEH as a professional examiner for the EHP Portfolio, Professional Interviewer and student mentor.

-Graeme Mitchell, Environmental Health Programme Leader, Liverpool John Moores University (LIUM).
+Graeme Mitchell, Environmental Health Programme Leader, Liverpool John Moores University (LJMU).
 After qualifying as an Environmental Health Practitioner (EHP) in 1992, Graeme spent the next 15 years working for various Local Authorities across the North West of England.
 Whilst he was involved in all aspects of Environmental Health, his career had a very public health focus covering areas such as pest control, nuisance, emergency planning and animal welfare.

-In 2007, Graeme joined Liverpool John Moores University (LJUM) as the programme leader for their new BSc (Hons) Environmental Health (EH) programme.
+In 2007, Graeme joined Liverpool John Moores University (LJMU) as the programme leader for their new BSc (Hons) Environmental Health (EH) programme.
 His research interests have resulted in publications/presentations on a number of topics: food safety; food allergens, risk management; pest control and managing student exceptions.
 In addition, he has worked on publications with colleagues from across the world on areas such as AI and Environmental Health.
 Since the start of the Covid-19 pandemic he has been a regular guest on various BBC and local radio stations to discuss the Public Health impacts of Covid-19 and other Environmental/Public Health issues.

 Mark Elliott, President, CIEH.
 Mark has previously served as both a Trustee and Chair at CIEH; he has been a member since 1978 and is now retired, with his most recent employment having been as Head of Public Protection at Pembrokeshire County Council.
 Prior to this, he was an Environmental Health Practitioner at a number of Welsh local authorities.
 He has also served as Chair of Environmental Health Wales and as a member of OFCOM’s Advisory Committee for Wales.